avalokkumar/developer-notes/security_vulnerabilities.md

 4. SYN flood attack: This is a type of flood attack that exploits the TCP protocol's three-way handshake mechanism.
 The attacker sends a large number of SYN packets to the target, but never completes the handshake, tying up the target's resources and making it unavailable to legitimate users.

-> To prevent DoS attacks, it is important to implement strong security measures, such as firewalls, intrusion detection systems, and load balancers.
-It is also important to regularly update and patch software and systems to prevent vulnerabilities from being exploited by attackers.
+> To prevent DoS attacks, implement strong security measures, such as firewalls, intrusion detection systems, and load balancers.
+Regularly update and patch software and systems to prevent vulnerabilities from being exploited by attackers.
 Additionally, cloud-based DDoS protection services are available to mitigate DoS attacks by filtering traffic and blocking malicious traffic from reaching the target.

 ---
 #### Distributed Denial of service (DDoS):